han0147/lightning-bolts/04-onion-routing.md

 Error handling for HTLCs with `blinding_point` is particularly fraught, since differences in implementations (or versions) may be leveraged to de-anonymize elements of the blinded path.
-Thus the decision to allow only errors from the final node to propagate, and turn every other error into `invalid_onion_blinding` which will be converted to a normal onion error by the introduction point.
+Thus the decision turn every error into `invalid_onion_blinding` which will be converted to a normal onion error by the introduction point.

 ### Requirements